 Clever metadata operations that can be used to switch the state of one or more fields, for

 Visual indicators on thumbnails and previews in FotoWare.
 Can be used to indicate an approval state (any metadata state in fact), and can be made interactive so that when a user clicks it the state can be changed.

-If you want to learn more about the magic behind Metadata, download our free guide!
+If you want to learn more about the magic behind Metadata, watch this two-minute video!

 A field that contains a specific type of metadata.
 Title, Description and Keywords are examples of standard fields that are included in the FotoWare system.

 A collection of metadata fields that can be assigned to an archive.
 That way, different archives can expose and allow users to edit different metadata fields.

 Microsoft's cloud computing platform.
 FotoWare uses technology in Microsoft Azure for our cloud offering, and with time we will be introducing lots of cool features based on what this platform can offer.

 Microsoft's cloud marketplace where you can purchase and deploy a FotoWare server and configure it as you see fit, using regular on-premise licensing.
 Similar to FotoWare on AWS.